Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

+### Command Design pattern

+I have to thoroughly look into this again and to some extent, I'd like to re-jig this to work with a console system.

+However, all the character interactions are done through the command design pattern.
+I might also be able to turn other method calls into the command design pattern and have one central command manager that the console can access.

+Command also allows me to control the characters through the AI, though the implementation-level stuff here I'm not too familiar with at current.

+### Abstract Factory design pattern

+The terrain is generated through the abstract factory which decouples the terrain generation from the terrain itself and the world that it is placed in.

+#### Composition

+Composition over inheritance--change thins from concrete classes to abstract, and allow them to be set and unset.
+This would be the inversion principle using interfaces.

 ### Design Patterns

 The entities originally utilised the composite design pattern as I thought that would simplify the process, however, as all entities have slightly different logic this was eventually thrown out of the door.